Jeannette Bell

 Jeannette Lois Bell (née Jeske; born September 2, 1941) is an American Democratic politician and social worker from Wisconsin.

 Early life and education

 Bell was born on September 2, 1941, in Milwaukee, Wisconsin.
-Her parents are Harold Arthur Jeske and Luella Ruth Jeske (nee Block).
+Her parents are Harold Arthur Jeske and Luella Ruth Jeske (née Block).
 She graduated from Rufus King International High School and received her bachelor's degree in legal studies from the University of Wisconsin–Milwaukee in 1988.
 She worked in a nursing home as an activities coordinator and as the supervisor of a youth employment program.

 Political career

 From 1983 until 1997, Bell served in the Wisconsin State Assembly.
 In 1996, Bell resigned from the Wisconsin State Assembly to serve as Mayor of West Allis, Wisconsin until her retirement in 2008.

 Personal life

 She married Chester Robert Bell and they have three children: Chester III, Colleen and Edith.